SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane: Map-space Correlations

 In the following, we first describe the radiance normalization and the resulting PAH abundance tracer~(\secref{ssec:corrHII_norm}), and then present evidence for PAH depletion from the pixel-by-pixel correlation~(\secref{ssec:corrHII_corr}).
 Extinction at these wavelengths is not expected to significantly affect the results, but we assess its potential impact in \secref{ssec:corrHII_ext}.

-\subsubsection{Radiance normalization and PAH abundance}
+\subsubsection{Radiance Normalization and PAH Abundance}

 As discussed in \secref{ssec:corr857}, dividing $I_\nu^{\rm PAH}$ by the radiance reduces its dependence on the radiation field strength and total column density.
 The radiance-normalized PAH intensity can therefore be interpreted as a tracer of the abundance of PAHs relative to the large dust grains responsible for the far-infrared emission across the Galactic plane.
+Since the $3.3$-$\um$~feature is primarily sensitive to the small, neutral PAHs, the radiance-normalized map traces the abundance of this population specifically, while the contribution of larger and more ionized PAHs is not directly constrained by this tracer alone.

 Normalizing $I_\nu^{{\rm Br}\alpha}$ by the radiance serves as a proxy for the fraction of the gas column that is ionized.
-Thus, comparing these radiance-normalized intensities enables investigation of the effects of ionized gas on PAH abundance while mitigating correlations that are driven purely by the total column density or by the strength of the interstellar radiation field.
+This normalization assumes a roughly constant gas-to-dust ratio, which may not hold across the entire Galactic plane due to metallicity variations.
+Therefore, variations in the global properties of the ISM could partially contribute to the spatial variations observed in the resulting map.
+Nevertheless, comparing these radiance-normalized intensities enables investigation of the effects of ionized gas on PAH abundance while mitigating correlations that are driven purely by the total column density or by the strength of the interstellar radiation field.

 To form radiance-normalized quantities, we multiply the \spherex\ specific intensity $I_\nu$ by the band frequency before dividing by the \planck\ dust radiance $\mathcal{R}$.
 Thus, we define the radiance-normalized maps as $\nu I_\nu / \mathcal{R}$.
 This construction is analogous to the $f_{\rm PAH}$ parameter introduced by \citet{Hensley2016}, defined as the ratio of $12~\um$~PAH emission to dust radiance and shown to trace the fraction of dust mass in PAHs.